WHAT DOES A CONTINGENCY FEE AGREEMENT (NO RECOVERY, NO FEE) MEAN?

-“No Recovery No Fee” or “No Attorney Fee if No Recovery” means that you will not be responsible for your attorney fees if we lose your case or do not settle your case with the responsible party or their insurance company.
+“No Recovery, No Fee” or “No Attorney Fee if No Recovery” means that you will not be responsible for your attorney fees if we lose your case, or do not settle your case with the responsible party or their insurance company.
 We will charge you a percentage of the settlement instead of the typical retainer and hourly fees that attorneys charge.
 Therefore, if we lose your case any percentage X $0.00 = $0.00 and you owe us nothing for attorney fees.
-This allows you as a victims of a car accident to receive the proper medical attention that you need without worrying about the outrageous legal fees piling up.
-In addition, this will give you the opportunity to handle your property damage much faster and get back to your daily lives.
+This agreement allows you as a victim of a car accident to receive the proper medical attention that you need without worrying about the outrageous legal fees piling up.
+Also, this will give you the opportunity to handle your property damage much faster and get back to your daily lives.

-Yes, we handle your property damage claim at no charge unless the responsible party does not accept liability.
-When the at-fault party does not accept responsibility, we have to file a lawsuit against the at-fault party.
-Thereafter, we claim your property damage, bodily injuries, lost wages and all other damages together.
+Yes, we will handle your property damage claim at no charge unless the responsible party does not accept liability.
+When the at-fault party does not take responsibility, we have to file a lawsuit against the at-fault party.
+After that, we claim your property damage, bodily injuries, lost wages and all other damages together.
 We provide this representation under the same Contingency Fee Agreement (“No Attorney Fees if No Recovery”).

-You medical bills are separate from your attorney fees.
-Although, your attorney fees are based on “No Recovery No Fee” your medical bills are your responsibility.
-If you went to the emergency room after your accident and they issued you a bill; the bill is your responsibility and we cannot waive it because it is not our bill to waive.
-However, you give your Personal Injury Attorney the permission to pay the medical providers back from the settlement or judgment that you receive at the end.
+Your medical bills are separate from your attorney fees.
+Although, your attorney fees are based on “No Recovery, No Fee”, your medical bills are your responsibility.
+If you went to the emergency room after your accident and they issued you a bill; the bill is your responsibility, and we cannot waive it because it is not our bill to waive.
+However, you permit your personal injury attorney to pay the medical providers back from the settlement or judgment that you receive at the end.

-When you sign your contingency fee agreement (No Recovery No Fee) with our personal injury law firm the details of our fee structure is explained in detail.
+When you sign your contingency fee agreement (No Recovery, No Fee) with our personal injury law firm, the details of our fee structure are explained in detail.
 There will be no hidden fee charges.
-There are no we got you or you should have known fees.
-All the fees and expenses are explained in the paragraph 1 and 2 of our contingency fee agreement.
-We want our client’s to trust their attorneys to provide them with the peace of mind and reduce their headaches.
-Our goal to obtain the best result possible for your injuries and damages.
+All the fees and expenses are explained in paragraph 1 and 2 of our Contingency Fee Agreement.
+We want our clients to trust their attorneys to provide them with the peace of mind and reduce their headaches.
+Our goal is to obtain the best result possible for your injuries and damages.